rchatterjee/pwmodels/README.md

-# pwmodels
+# Pwmodels
 Password research often requires modelling password distributions from a password leak.
 (I have to rewrite similar code for at least four times for different projects.)
 Hence, this module!

-In this module I plan to add those models, such as n-gram and PCFG.
+In this module I plan to add different password models, such as n-gram and PCFG.
 In current version it supports,
 * `n`-gram or Markovian password model
 * [Weir et al. PCFG](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=5207658), and
 * simple histogram of the passwords.